Pour la version française, cliquez ici.

 Many factors influence the reactions of the bereaved.
 The bereaved’s relationship with the person who has died will usually be the most important factor in the extent of the grief, and perhaps depression.

 Moreover, other elements are often kept private so people often do not know the whole story.
 As such, it is wrong to assume that someone who shows symptoms of depression is “weak”.
-Depression is not a sign of weakness and it is important to be supportive and understanding toward someone who is depressed.
+Depression is not a sign of weakness and it is important to be supportive toward someone who is depressed.

 Most of the time, two people will react differently to a great loss.
 The police officer responsible for our case told my husband Carl that child loss can be exceedingly difficult for a couple’s relationship.
 Not only that it is painful for the parents, but they also must: live their own grief, support the grief of their spouse, and also possibly support the grief of their surviving children.
 In our case, the officer warned us: Fathers usually grieve differently from mothers, which often creates a gap between the two of them.